-It is important that compression benefits achieved through the joint explorations for compact models can be translated into efficient hardware accelerations.
-Therefore, the exploration heuristic should not preclude experts to express a directed search, which is required for obtaining hardware-friendly execution of models, e.g., specifying pruning with 1D or $k$:$n$ block sparsity, enforcing the same bit-widths of the input tensors for a layer, a tolerable range for accuracy loss, etc. The heuristic should also provide automated optimization/exploration of hyperparameters because the compression algorithm needs to adjust the strategy of the pruning or quantization and corresponding hyperparameters.
-For example, pruning algorithm needs to find out the pruning ratio during each iteration (epoch); total epochs where pruning occurs during learning; pruning mechanism (which values to prune, e.g., below a certain threshold); pruning granularity (fine-grained vs. block-structured); bit-widths of the tensors (quantization).
-All such hyperparameters or strategies need to be adjusted automatically (at possible extent) such that the memory footprint is highly lowered or computation requirements (FLOPs) is greatly reduced, without dropping the accuracy below the user-specified threshold for accuracy.
+Compression benefits achieved through joint explorations need to be translated into efficient hardware accelerations.
+So, the exploration heuristic should not preclude experts from expressing a directed search for hardware-friendly executions, e.g., specifying pruning with 1D or $k$:$n$ block-sparsity, constraints for bit-widths, tolerable accuracy loss, etc. Moreover, the heuristic should also provide automated optimization/exploration of hyperparameters (including using cost models of accelerators).
+This is because the compression algorithm needs to adjust the strategy of pruning or quantization and its hyperparameters.
+For instance, the pruning algorithm needs to find out the pruning ratio for each iteration (epoch); pruning mechanism (which values to prune, e.g., below a certain threshold); pruning pattern (fine-grain, block size); bit-widths of tensors (quantization).
+All such hyperparameters or strategies need to be adjusted automatically (to an extent) such that the memory footprint or computations are greatly reduced, with no or tolerable accuracy loss.

-\mysubsubsection{Value-aware neural architecture search (NAS) and hardware/model co-designs} Techniques for NAS or AutoML can automatically obtain efficient models that surpass the accuracy of models devised by human developers.
-Although models obtained from the current NAS techniques attain high accuracy, there remains scope for considerably improving NAS for obtaining highly compact models (e.g., with the similar or higher compression and acceleration, as compared to recent compression algorithms).
-Recent techniques \cite{kwon2018co, hao2019fpga, marculescu2018hardware, zhang2019neural, abdelfattah2020best} have explored hardware/model co-designs.
-These co-design techniques can support quantized models and layers of varying shapes.
-However, the efficiency of the explored models and hardware accelerators can be further amplified by including the sparsity and adaptive bit-widths of model layers and analytically considering their implications on hardware accelerators (through cost models).
+\mysubsubsection{Value-aware neural architecture search (NAS) and accelerator/model co-designs} Techniques for NAS or AutoML can automatically obtain efficient models that surpass the accuracy of models devised by human developers.
+However, there remains scope for considerably improving NAS for obtaining highly compact models.
+Recent techniques \cite{kwon2018co, marculescu2018hardware, zhang2019neural, abdelfattah2020best} have explored accelerator/model co-designs that support quantized models and layers of different shapes.
+However, the efficiency can be further amplified by including the sparsity and adaptive bit-widths of model layers and analytically considering their implications on hardware accelerators.